pixiumdigital/yii2-documentable/README.md

 A migration is provided to update Document from DocumentRel and get rid of the rel table.

-### Release v3.x

-Version 3 introduces some simplifactons, removeing the red_type_tag an dusing the attribute name instead.

 ## Add to Composer